wso2/docs-is/en/docs/learn/multi-attribute-login.md

 !!!
 Note "What happens if two users use the same value for the same claim?"
     If two users use the same value for the same claim, the multi attribute login feature does not support those claims for those users.
 Retaining the uniqueness of claim values avoids this conflict.

+!!!
+Note "Using email address as the login attribute for super tenant users"
+    For the super tenant users who are using the email address as a login attribute need to append the tenant domain to the email address (Ex: `john@wso2.com@caron.super`) when login to a SaaS application.

 !!! info "Related Topics"
     See the [Configuring Uniqueness of Claims](../../learn/configuring-uniqueness-of-claims) topic for more information.